shippify/tech-interviews/sre-devops-senior-challenge/README.en.md

 ## Overview

-This technical test is designed to evaluate your skills as a **Senior Site Reliability Engineer (SRE)** at Shippify.
+This technical test is designed to evaluate your skills as a **Senior Site Reliability Engineer (SRE/DEVOPS)** at Shippify.
 During this test, you will work with AWS services to solve real infrastructure, monitoring, and cost optimization problems.

 The test is divided into two main parts that will evaluate:
 - **Part 1 - Technical questions**: Monitoring, alerts and FinOps (10 minutes)